matiaslh/ClassLink/README.md

 - [ ] Responsive design for all pages
 - [ ] Login and signup page write up
-- [ ] History for notify me main page of previous searches
 - [ ] Creation timestamp and status finished and update timestap to each record in db.
 - [ ] Show last check for last time api searched webadvisor
-- [ ] Make login the default page instead of sign up?
 - [ ] Account page in frontend to change password/email/prefs
 - [ ] Forgot password feature
 - [ ] Mobile UI update